The Big Switch-On

 Tetbury’s Community Christmas Lights Switch-On event has always been an occasion full of cheer and warmth with the community coming together to sing carols in anticipation of Christmas and the arrival of new light in the darkness of winter.
 The festive lights on the Market House, at the entrance to St Marys’ Churchyard, along the streets in the town centre and entwined in the branches of trees on the town's greens help to make Tetbury look good and feel good in the run-up to Christmas.

-and our shops and cafés opening late, to join in the fun.
+and many of our shops and cafés opening late, to join in the fun.

 to join in, share the magic and enjoy an evening in our special little town at a special time of year.